zask45/android-basic-compose-article/README.md

 # Article App

-A Simple Article App build with Compose.
+A simple Article App build with Compose.
 Part of Practice Set in Android Basics With Compose Codelab.

-## Notes

 ### Application Architecture
 ---